Childhood and Education Journey of Ric Flair in Timeline

 November 11, 2009: Marriage to Jacqueline "Jackie" Beems

 On November 11, 2009, Ric Flair married his fourth wife, Jacqueline "Jackie" Beems, in Charlotte, North Carolina.
+Flair filed for divorce from Beems in 2012.

-December 3, 2012: Announcement of Permanent Retirement
+December 3, 2012: Announces Retirement

 On December 3, 2012, Ric Flair announced in an interview that he would never wrestle again, owing chiefly to an on-air heart attack suffered by Jerry Lawler.

-2012: Flair files for divorce from Jacqueline Beems
+2012: Filing for Divorce from Jacqueline Beems

 In 2012, Ric Flair filed for divorce from his fourth wife, Jacqueline "Jackie" Beems.
+The divorce was finalized in 2014.

 March 29, 2013: Death of Reid Flair